hgreen777/Algorithm-Visualiser/README.md

 - Show the current state of the array [algorithm]
 - Show the cursor (pointer) position

 # 🧑‍🏫 Usage
 - To change the algorithm, array size, framerate or/and screen size, edit the variable in Algorithm_Visualiser.
 - The green button will stop the algorithm if an algorithm is in progress.
 - If no algorithm is in process, it will be reset (ie re-shuffled and sort started again from beginning)
+- Ensure if algorithm requires a sorted algorithm, this option is set to "True" else this could break the program.

 # 👨‍💻 Algorithms Included
 - Linear Search